 Knowing how to identify autism in children has been one of the great concerns of parents over the years.
 This disorder, which affects the nervous system, isn’t always easy to recognize, as it presents itself in different types and degrees that can go unnoticed.

 Therefore, scientist Benny Zee of the University of Hong Kong decided to take a step forward.
 He created a method that uses artificial intelligence for two main purposes.
 First, to detect autism in children, and second, to estimate the risk of suffering from this disorder.

 For Benny Zee, one of the biggest drawbacks in the treatment given to people with autism lies in late diagnosis.
-This prevents the deficiencies in the ability to communicate and relate to the environment from being attacked in the best way possible.
+Therefore, his method helps prevent or reduce the deficiencies in the ability to communicate and relate to the environment that people with autism may experience.

 In fact, the aforementioned scientist even expressed the following to the media in his country: “The importance of starting early intervention is that they’re still growing, they’re still developing.
 So there’s a higher probability of success”.

 How does the innovative method to identify autism in children work?

 two of the main elements of detection are retinas and blood vessels.